Greensboro Misdemeanors Attorneys

 Potential Consequences of North Carolina Misdemeanors

-Misdemeanors are divided into four different categories (A1, 1, 2, and 3), depending on the seriousness of the offense.
+Misdemeanors are divided into four categories (A1, 1, 2, and 3), depending on the seriousness of the offense.

-A Class 3 misdemeanor, the least serious type of misdemeanor, carries a maximum penalty of twenty days in jail and a $200 fine.
+A Class 3 misdemeanor, the least serious misdemeanor, carries a maximum penalty of twenty days in jail and a $200 fine.
 Class 3 misdemeanors include simple possession of marijuana, concealing goods in a store, and city code violations.

 A Class 2 misdemeanor carries a maximum penalty of sixty days in jail and a $1,000 fine.
 Class 2 misdemeanors include simple assault, disorderly conduct, resisting a police officer, and carrying a concealed weapon.